2020-DEV-163/TicTacToe/README.md

 # Run test cases in eclipse IDE
 ```
-1) Download project as zip file and unzip the same to a folder.
-2) In eclipse IDE,  Go to the below path
-   File -> Import -> select Existing Maven Project option -> Next ->
-   Browse 	extracted folder and Finish
-3) Then, Right click project in Project Explorer window and
+1) Right click project in Project Explorer window and
    select Run As -> Maven install
-4) Once above steps done open <b>TicTacToeTestSuite</b> class and right click
+2) Once above steps done open one of Test class and right click
    file and choose Run As -> JUnit Test
 ```
 # Code coverage report in eclipse